OBDS-Training/OBDS_Precourse_Setup/atom_installation_instructions.md

     - [script](https://atom.io/packages/script): Enables you to run python scripts in Atom.
     - [tool-bar](https://atom.io/packages/tool-bar): Adds a customisable tool bar.
     - [tool-bar-atom](https://atom.io/packages/tool-bar-atom): Adds a tool bar for common atom shortcuts (based on tool-bar).
+    - [python-debugger](https://atom.io/packages/python-debugger): A tool for debugging Python code.
+    - [python-autopep8](https://atom.io/packages/python-autopep8): A tool for formatting Python code.
+    - [ide-python](https://atom.io/packages/ide-python): A suite of tools for adding syntax checking and code auto-completion for Python code.
+    - [atom-ide-ui](https://atom.io/packages/atom-ide-ui): Additions to te Atom user interface for linters and debuggers.

 1) To install the above packages navigate to the Atom settings pane, like we did above.
 2) On the left of the settings window click the `Install` tab.
 3) You should now be in a pane called `Install Packages` and see a search bar at the top.